 As you can see, implementing an on-paper idea and bringing it to life takes several steps and the collaboration of other people and departments.
 You could even break down some of these steps further!

-The most important thing to remember is that breaking down the list into these small and actionable steps makes a large and daunting project look and feel more manageable and less anxiety-provoking for your team overall.
+The most important thing to remember is that breaking down the list into these small and actionable steps makes a large and daunting project look and feel more manageable and less anxiety-provoking overall.

 By 2025 Millennials will represent up to 75% of the global workforce; it’s time to discuss the reality of Millennials in the workplace.
 So, what do Millennials really expect from their work?
 How can companies properly engage and recognize them?